 Heidi Baker claims in her testimony that at the age of 16 God called her to be a missionary and a minister.
 We know this is not true because while God certainly calls women to serve as missionaries, He does not call them to serve as pastors (1 Timothy 2:12-14).
-God never contradict His Word.
+God never contradicts His Word.

 Her testimony was filmed and posted by “Catch the Fire TV,” which is the media arm of “Catch the Fire/Toronto,” which is simply the re-branded name of the Toronto Airport Vineyard.
 The Toronto Airport Vineyard was/is responsible for a false spiritual movement known as the “Toronto Blessing.”
-It was this movement that led to the crippling of the first church my family and I were members (Source).
+It was this movement that led to the crippling of the first church my family and I was members (Source).

-In her testimony she shares how Jesus told her in a vision to look into his eyes and said, “I died so that there will always be enough.”
-The he ripped off a part of his flesh from the side of his bruised and broken body, and handed it to her, telling her to give his flesh to the children.
+In her testimony, she shares how Jesus told her in a vision to look into his eyes and said, “I died so that there will always be enough.”
+He ripped off a part of his flesh from the side of his bruised and broken body, and handed it to her, telling her to give his flesh to the children.
 When she took the piece of raw flesh from Jesus’ hand, it immediately turned to bread.
-And then Jesus held simple-looking cup to his side, and blood and water flowed from his side, into the cup.
+And then Jesus held the simple-looking cup to his side, and blood and water flowed from his side, into the cup.
 Jesus said to her, “This is a cup of suffering and joy.
 Will you drink it?”
 And then she gave the cup to thousands of children, from which they all drank.

 This alleged vision sounds remarkably like an abomination known as the Roman Catholic Mass.
 It is no surprise that Baker would articulate a vision so blasphemous.
-After all the New Apostolic Reformation, as well as other camps within the Charismania circle court the apostate Roman Catholic Church and erroneously see the Roman Catholic religion as compatible with Christianity (Source/Example).
+After all the New Apostolic Reformation, as well as other camps within the Charismania circle court the apostate Roman Catholic Church and erroneously, see the Roman Catholic religion as compatible with Christianity (Source/Example).

 Baker then describes what any Bible-believing Christian can only describe as an outpouring of demonic forces, which, of course, Baker attributes to the Holy Spirit.
 She describes being flipped upside down so that she was standing on her head and bruised from head to toe.

-As part of her testimony, Baker describes a time in which she was pinned to the floor at the Toronoto Airport Vineyard.
+As part of her testimony, Baker describes a time in which she was pinned to the floor at the Toronto Airport Vineyard.
 Allegedly, she had to be carried to her hotel and laid in her bed where she remained frozen, unable to move.

 However, the Holy Spirit (insert air quotes) allowed her to get up at 3:00 AM to crawl to the restroom.
 Once she answered nature’s call (not the Holy Spirit’s), she crawled back into bed, where she returned to her frozen state.